 From the start you should choose a theme, such as Travel, Fashion, Food, Lifestyle etc, and then you should stick to it.
 If you have a travel account and then start posting pictures of portraits then your followers may get confused and unfollow.

 Should you be interested in several types of photography then consider creating more than one account, such as one for your main travel images, and one for more lifestyle/people shots.
 However, remember that the more accounts you run, the more work it’ll be and it can be pretty tiring to keep up.
+We have had 5 accounts in the past but have now reduced down to just two main ones.

 2. Stick to a photography style